pthiruna/wordle/README.md

 ### To install

-Download the zip file github and double click the `install.sh` script to install python (this is required to be run only once)
+Download the zip file from github (or clone the reop) and double click the `install.sh` script to install python (this is required to be run only once)

 or

-Run the following command from the `Wordle` folder
+Run the following command from the `wordle` folder

 ```
 ./install.sh